 "Foot or ankle pain that persists can cause other parts of your body to compensate for it, putting other joints out of alignment.
-Also, foot pain can be one of the early signs of diabetes, gout, arthritis and other conditions that affect your whole body," said Trent Steenblock, DPM, podiatrist and podiatric surgeon at Allina Medical Clinic in Northfield and Faribault.
+Also, foot pain can be one of the early signs of diabetes, gout, arthritis and other conditions that affect your whole body," said Trent Steenblock, DPM, podiatrist and podiatric surgeon at in Allina Health Northfield Clinic and Faribault.
 He also noted that what seems like just a sprain to a patient might have underlying fractures or tendon and ligament damage that need treatment.

 As a podiatrist, Steenblock is trained to provide a full range of care for feet and ankles, ranging from simple solutions to complex surgeries.
 The most common ankle issues are sprains, Achilles tendon injuries, ankle fractures, and tendon and ligament injuries.
 Common causes of foot pain are bunions, hammer toes, nail problems, corns, calluses, warts, flat feet and infections.
 He treats many patients with diabetes, who are at risk for serious foot-related complications.

 He starts with a medical history and examination of your foot and ankle, including injuries and other contributing factors.
 Sometimes an X-ray or MRI is required to complete a diagnosis.
-Both are available onsite at Allina Medical Clinic.
+Both are available onsite at the Allina Health clinics.